kumu/docs/guides/pro-workspaces.md

 ## Create a Pro workspace

+**To upgrade your existing workspace to a Pro workspace:**
+Click on the Workspaces tab in your dashboard.
+Then click on the title of your workspace to open its settings.
+Under the Billing section click on the button "Upgrade to Pro workspace".

+**To create a new Pro workspace, next to your existing workspace:**
 Go to your [account dashboard](https://kumu.io/dashboard), then navigate to the **Workspaces** tab and click the green **New Workspace** button.
 Give your new workspace a name, and Kumu will send you through to the workspace's Settings page.

 Your workspace will be a Basic workspace by default.
 In the Billing section of your workspace's settings page, click the button to upgrade to a Pro workspace.
 After that, you're all set!